aljokha/murshid-capstone/WRITEUP.md

 The tools do real work on their arguments rather than returning fixed strings.
 `compute_gpa` takes grade points and matching credit hours, computes the credit-weighted average, and derives the standing band from the result;
-different inputs give different outputs and mismatched list lengths raise.
-`credits_to_graduate` subtracts completed hours from the 132-hour programme total and derives remaining terms by ceiling division.
-`search_academic_regulations` and `search_campus_services` each run a real vector similarity search against their own store and return the retrieved text with its source filename attached.
+mismatched list lengths raise. `credits_to_graduate` subtracts completed hours from the 132-hour programme total and derives remaining terms by ceiling division. `search_academic_regulations` and `search_campus_services` each run a real vector similarity search against their own store and return the retrieved text with its source filename attached.

-Structured output is used wherever a result is parsed by code rather than read by a person: `MurshidRoute` for routing and `ActionRequest` for extracting a formal request.
-Both go through `with_structured_output`.
-Because `destination` is typed `Literal["academic", "campus", "both", "action"]`, the model cannot emit a value the workflow has no branch for — the type and the branches cannot drift apart.
-The free-text answer returned to the student is deliberately *not* structured, because a human reads it.

-**Evidence** — the same tool called twice with different arguments, producing different results, and a boundary case:
+The same tool called with different arguments produces different results:

 ```
 GPA 3.45 across 10 credit hours (34.5 total grade points) — Good Standing.